Dry Needling in Kerala – Actymed Healthcare

 Frequently Asked Questions

 The needle insertion itself causes minimal discomfort.
-Most patients feel a brief, deep aching or twitching sensation at the trigger point — this is the therapeutic response and lasts only a second.
-Between sessions, mild muscle soreness for 24–48 hours is common and expected.
+Most patients feel a brief, deep aching or twitching sensation at the trigger point — lasting only a second.
+Mild muscle soreness for 24–48 hours after sessions is common and expected.

 Dry needling is available at all three locations — Thodupuzha (24 hours), Perumbavoor (Mon–Sat, 9 AM–5 PM), and Kottarakkara (every Monday, 8:30 AM–5 PM).